 About Growth Hormone:

 Human Growth Hormone (GH) is essential for normal growth and development.
-It enables youths to achieve normal height, and adults to burn fat (lipolysis), regulate insulin and glucose, and synthesize protein.
 GH also helps support sex steroid and thyroid hormone function.

 A moderate-sized peptide secreted in pulses throughout the day, GH is the most abundant of the pituitary hormones.
 Lipolysis, or fat burning, is a unique function of GH that results in increased circulating levels of free fatty acids and ketone bodies.